Having secured a playoff berth last week, the Dallas Cowboys are on the road as they travel to face the Tennessee Titans on Thursday Night Football.

 Willis has been sacked ten times in his limited playing time this year and will need to have eyes in the back of his head to avoid trouble from Micah Parsons and DeMarcus Lawrence, who lead a ferocious Dallas pass rush that ranks third in the NFL in total sacks.

 The Cowboys defense are allowing the sixth-fewest points per game (20.2) this year and will want to get that average back down after backup Eagles QB Gardner Minshew threw for two TDs and added another with his legs last Saturday.

 Dallas are actually 7-1 at hitting the over in the last eight games, but the Total has been bet down from 42.5 to 40.0 for this game.

 Given the Titans are averaging a depressing 15.2 points per game since Week 12, it's not hard to see why.

-The Cowboys should get plenty of joy against a Titans' pass defence that ranks 31st in yards allowed per game.
+The Cowboys should get plenty of joy against a Titans' pass defense that ranks 31st in yards allowed per game.

 QB Dak Prescott has completed 69% of his passes with 20 touchdowns in nine games since he returned from thumb surgery.